ContainerSolutions/terraform-examples/CONTRIBUTING.md

 ### Pull Request

-Create Pull Request when CI checks passes for your commit and you are ready to merge your changes.
-Fill the Pull Request template by linking related issues, addding information about changed/added features and checking the items in checklist.
-After updating the description and completing checklist, you can request PR review from reviewers.
+- Create Pull Request when you are ready to merge your changes
+- Fill the Pull Request template by linking related issues, adding information about changed/added features
+- Submit the Pull Request
+- Wait for CI checks to complete
+- Update items in the checklist
+- Request PR review from reviewers.

 ### Pull Request Review